Croup (Clinical)

 • Viral:

 • Most common: parainfluenza virus Parainfluenza virus Human parainfluenza viruses (HPIVs) are single-stranded, linear, negative-sense RNA viruses of the family Paramyxoviridae and the genus Paramyxovirus.
 Human parainfluenza viruses are the 2nd most common cause of lower respiratory disease in children, after the respiratory syncytial virus.
-Parainfluenza Virus types 1 and 2
+Parainfluenza Virus types 1 and 2 (66% of cases)

 • 3 virulence Virulence The degree of pathogenicity within a group or species of microorganisms or viruses as indicated by case fatality rates and/or the ability of the organism to invade the tissues of the host.
 The pathogenic capacity of an organism is determined by its virulence factors.
 Proteus proteins Proteins Linear polypeptides that are synthesized on ribosomes and may be further modified, crosslinked, cleaved, or assembled into complex proteins with several subunits.
 The specific sequence of amino acids determines the shape the polypeptide will take, during protein folding, and the function of the protein.
 Energy Homeostasis: fusion protein Fusion protein Proteins that catalyze membrane fusion.
 Measles Virus, hemagglutinin Hemagglutinin Agents that cause agglutination of red blood cells.
 They include antibodies, blood group antigens, lectins, autoimmune factors, bacterial, viral, or parasitic blood agglutinins, etc. Measles Virus, neuraminidase Neuraminidase An enzyme that catalyzes the hydrolysis of alpha-2, 3, alpha-2, 6-, and alpha-2, 8-glycosidic linkages (at a decreasing rate, respectively) of terminal sialic residues in oligosaccharides, glycoproteins, glycolipids, colominic acid, and synthetic substrate.
 Antivirals for Influenza

 • Others: respiratory syncytial virus Respiratory Syncytial Virus Respiratory syncytial virus (RSV) is an enveloped, single-stranded, linear, negative-sense RNA virus of the family Paramyxoviridae and the genus Orthopneumovirus.
 Two subtypes (A and B) are present in outbreaks, but type A causes more severe disease.
 Respiratory syncytial virus causes infections of the lungs and respiratory tract.
 Respiratory Syncytial Virus (second most common cause), adenovirus Adenovirus Adenovirus (member of the family Adenoviridae) is a nonenveloped, double-stranded DNA virus.
 Adenovirus is transmitted in a variety of ways, and it can have various presentations based on the site of entry.
 Presentation can include febrile pharyngitis, conjunctivitis, acute respiratory disease, atypical pneumonia, and gastroenteritis.
 Adenovirus, coronavirus Coronavirus Coronaviruses are a group of related viruses that contain positive-sense, single-stranded RNA.
 Coronavirus derives its name from “κορώνη korṓnē” in Greek, which translates as “crown,” after the small club-shaped proteins visible as a ring around the viral envelope in electron micrographs.
 Coronavirus, measles Measles Measles (also known as rubeola) is caused by a single-stranded, linear, negative-sense RNA virus of the family Paramyxoviridae.
 It is highly contagious and spreads by respiratory droplets or direct-contact transmission from an infected person.
 Typically a disease of childhood, measles classically starts with cough, coryza, and conjunctivitis, followed by a maculopapular rash.
 Measles Virus, influenza Influenza Influenza viruses are members of the Orthomyxoviridae family and the causative organisms of influenza, a highly contagious febrile respiratory disease.
 There are 3 primary influenza viruses (A, B, and C) and various subtypes, which are classified based on their virulent surface antigens, hemagglutinin (HA) and neuraminidase (NA).
 Influenza typically presents with a fever, myalgia, headache, and symptoms of an upper respiratory infection.
 Influenza Viruses/Influenza virus Virus Viruses are infectious, obligate intracellular parasites composed of a nucleic acid core surrounded by a protein capsid.
 Viruses can be either naked (non-enveloped) or enveloped.
 The classification of viruses is complex and based on many factors, including type and structure of the nucleoid and capsid, the presence of an envelope, the replication cycle, and the host range.
 Virology, rhinovirus Rhinovirus Rhinovirus is an acid-labile, positive-sense RNA virus of the Picornavirus family.
 The virus, which causes the common cold, is most often acquired through the airway via the inhalation of aerosols containing rhinovirus and fomites.
 Rhinovirus, enterovirus Enterovirus A genus of the family picornaviridae whose members preferentially inhabit the intestinal tract of a variety of hosts.
 The genus contains many species.
 Newly described members of human enteroviruses are assigned continuous numbers with the species designated ‘human enterovirus’.
 Coxsackievirus, herpes simplex Herpes Simplex A group of acute infections caused by herpes simplex virus type 1 or type 2 that is characterized by the development of one or more small fluid-filled vesicles with a raised erythematous base on the skin or mucous membrane.
 It occurs as a primary infection or recurs due to a reactivation of a latent infection.
 Congenital TORCH Infections virus Virus Viruses are infectious, obligate intracellular parasites composed of a nucleic acid core surrounded by a protein capsid.
 Viruses can be either naked (non-enveloped) or enveloped.
 The classification of viruses is complex and based on many factors, including type and structure of the nucleoid and capsid, the presence of an envelope, the replication cycle, and the host range.
-Virology, metapneumovirus
+Virology, metapneumovirus, SARS-CoV-2

 • Bacterial: